 Active learning must form the basis of every task the pupils undertake.
-The pupils should not be passive during the lesson.
-Teacher talk MUST be mixed with activities such as talk partners with feedback opportunities, whiteboard activities and use of apparatus such as number fans and dice.
-During the main learning activity pupils must have an opportunity to work independently especially in writing.
+The pupils should not be passive during lessons.
+Teacher talk MUST be effective and mixed with activities such as talk partners with feedback opportunities, whiteboard activities and use of apparatus such as number fans and dice.
+During the main learning activity pupils should have an opportunity to work independently especially in writing.